Skip to content

 Semi Centrifugal Clutch

 Semi-centrifugal clutches are used in high horsepower engines and racing car engines, where disengaging the clutch requires considerable and tiring driver effort.
-The power is transmitted in part by the clutch springs and remaining from the centrifugal action of an additional weight provided in the system.
+The power is transmitted in part by the clutch springs and remains from the centrifugal action of an additional weight provided in the system.
 Clutch springs transmit power at low engine RPM, and centrifugal force transmits power at higher engine RPM.

 Semi-centrifugal clutch operation: